sisodiabhumca/gsiso-ai/CONTRIBUTING.md

 ## License

-By contributing to Gsiso AI Linux, you agree that your contributions will be licensed under the [GNU General Public License v3.0](LICENSE).
+by contributing to gsiso ai linux, you agree that your contributions will be licensed under the [gnu general public license v3.0](license).